Return to Library Home Page

 Light: Full sun to partial shade.

-Soil: Alkaline soils, especially those that are chronically wet such as in and around lawns, will induce foliar iron chlorosis (yellowing caused by a lack of available iron).
+Soil: Alkaline soils, especially those that are chronically wet such as in and around lawns, will induce foliar iron chlorosis (yellowing, sometimes severe, caused by a lack of available iron).

 Watering: In Phoenix, Chinese evergreen pear needs regular water, especially during summer.